-- Understand all health and safety procedures provided by the farm manager and abide by these; and - Raise any health and safety concerns directly with the host immediately; and - Cease the audit at any stage where safety has been compromised or is at risk; and - Ensure that all necessary Personal Protective Equipment (PPE) is clean and in good condition.
+- Understand all health and safety procedures and information provided by the farm manager and abide by these; and - Take into consideration any additional requirements due to work undertaken by contractors e.g. harvesting, construction, maintenance and repairs etc. - Raise any health and safety concerns directly with the host immediately; and - Cease the audit at any stage where safety has been compromised or is at risk; and - Ensure that all necessary Personal Protective Equipment (PPE) required to be taken onto farm by the Certified FEP Auditor is clean (biosecurity), fit for purpose and in good working condition.